Kidney stones are small yet painful, deposits that may form anywhere in your bladder, ureters, urethra, or kidney.

-Kidney stones are small, yet often immensely painful, deposits that may form anywhere along your bladder, ureters, urethra and kidneys.
+Kidney Stones are small, yet often immensely painful, deposits that may form anywhere along with your bladder, ureters, urethra, and kidneys.
 Kidney stone disease is common in India, with over 1 million cases diagnosed every year.
 Indian food habits are sometimes a risk factor for kidney stone formation.
 Kidney stones are treatable, and the issue should resolve within days to weeks.
 Nevertheless, the pain of passing kidney stones has been likened to that of childbirth and once you develop kidney stones you are at risk of developing them again.

 On the other hand, proper hydration, diet, and exercise can greatly help prevent kidney stones.
 Home remedies too can improve the condition.
-Given that the prevention and cure of kidney stones remains in your hands to a large degree, it is smart to make an effort to understand the condition, learn if you are at risk, and find out how to overcome it.
+Given that the prevention and cure of kidney stones remain in your hands to a large degree, it is smart to make an effort to understand the condition, learn if you are at risk, and find out how to overcome it.

 Here is a compact guide on kidney stones to set the ball rolling to better health.

 Called renal calculi, kidney stones are solid deposits that form from minerals and salts in the urine.
 When urine contains high levels of these dissolved minerals and salts and too little liquid, crystals form.
 These crystals, in turn, attract other substances and the solid mass grows bigger.
 These crystal-forming elements are calcium, oxalate, xanthine, cystine, urate, and phosphate.

 Of these, calcium stones are by far the most common, comprising 80% of kidney stones.
 Once a kidney stone develops, stone pain is not a necessary consequence.
 The stone can stay within the kidney and cause you no problems.
 However, if it makes its way to the ureter and fails to be passed out through urine, it will cause urine build-up and ensuing pain.